 Conclusion: The Unraveling of Royal Composure

 The answer to what plot events undermine Queen Gertrude’s confidence ultimately reveals a deeper truth about the fragility of power when it is detached from truth and agency.
-Gertrude’s journey reminds us that confidence built on compromise is easily shaken, and that even those closest to the throne can be undone by the secrets they are forced to keep.
+Still, gertrude’s journey reminds us that confidence built on compromise is easily shaken, and that even those closest to the throne can be undone by the secrets they are forced to keep.
 In the end, her weakened confidence is not merely personal but emblematic of a world in which women’s voices are muffled by the ambitions of others.